spatialos/online-services/docs/content/services-packages/deployment-pool/usage.md

 ## Run locally

-To test the deployment pool locally, you need a previously uploaded assembly, a snapshot file for your deployment and a launch configuration file.
+To test the Deployment Pool locally, you need a previously uploaded assembly, a snapshot file for your deployment and a launch configuration file.

 You need to set the `SPATIAL_REFRESH_TOKEN` environment variable to your refresh token.
 You can do it like this on Windows Command Prompt: